m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 **June 3, 2021 Updates**

 - Added support for the initiating user hanging up before an on-call member answers the call but after the call has been placed.
 This new update will check if the initiating call is still connected and if it has been disconnected, a message will be played to the on-call member answering the phone letting them know the initiating user has already hung up.
 Previously, the on-call user would just hear dead air.
+- The integraiton now handles adding devices directly into a group.
+It's always recommended to add users to groups in xMatters but in the event you add a device the integration will not break.
 - Various bug fixes
 - Added Process Map to documentation